Topical Dancer

-Topical Dancer is a studio album by Charlotte Adigéry and Bolis Pupul and co-written and produced by Soulwax.
+Topical Dancer is a studio album by Charlotte Adigéry and Bolis Pupul and co-written and co-produced by Soulwax.
 Released on 4 March 2022 under the label Deewee, Topical Dancer is Adigéry and Pupul's debut album as a duo.

 Background

 Pupul and Adigéry are both based in Belgium with shared heritage from Martinique, a French island.
-They first met while working for the soundtrack of Belgica, a 2016 Belgian drama, after being invited by Soulwax, who also co-written and produced this album.
+They first met while working for the soundtrack of Belgica, a 2016 Belgian drama, after being invited by Soulwax, who also co-wrote and co-produced the album.
 The album is influenced by experiences of racial discrimination and sexual abuse.
 In the album, Adigéry sings in English, Dutch, Creole, and French.
 The album features Charlotte Adigéry's mother, Christiane Adigéry and was released under the label Deewee, which the duo previously released three EPs on.
 "Thank You" is the lead single of Topical Dancer and the second single is "Blenda".
 "Blenda" was released on 4 November 2021 along with an announcement of the album and its release date.
 The first track of the album "Bel Deewee" is a field recording of Adigéry entering the Deewee recording complex, which is also where they recorded the album, and calling through the intercom.